chrislatimer/minidevjam/lab_appendix2.md

 ##How can Apigee Edge help?
 Apigee Edge enables you to design API behavior by using the out of the box policie'.
 A policy is like a module that implements a specific, limited management function.
 Policies are designed to let you add common types of management capabilities to an API easily and reliably.

 In this lab we will see how you can extend an existing API by aggregating it with another API and creating a single interface for your App Developers to consume.
-In this example, we will be combining data from our Employee API with the Google Weather to have a single response of the employee information and weather for their location.
+In this example, we will be combining data from our Order API with the Google Weather to have a single response of the order information and weather for their location.
 We will discover and use the following types of policies:

 **Traffic Management Policies** in the traffic management category enable you to control the flow of request and response messages through an API proxy.
 These policies support both operational- and business-level control.
 They give you control over raw throughput, and can also control traffic on a per-app basis.
 Traffic management policy types enable you to enforce quotas, and they also help you to mitigate denial of service attacks.